Input-to-State Stability of a Clamped-Free Damped String in the Presence of Distributed and Boundary Disturbances: Introduction

-A possible approach for establishing ISS properties of PDEs with respect to boundary disturbances consists in resorting to an adequate Lyapunov function~\cite{argomedo2012d,tanwani2017disturbance,zheng2017input,zheng2017giorgi}.
+A possible approach for establishing ISS properties of PDEs with respect to boundary disturbances consists in resorting to an adequate Lyapunov function~\cite{argomedo2012d,tanwani2017disturbance,zheng2017input,zheng2017giorgi,zheng2018iss}.
 While very efficient, such an approach relies on the practical capability to construct an adequate Lyapunov function, which is generally challenging and highly case-dependent.
-An alternative approach, relying on functional analysis tools, was proposed in~\cite{karafyllis2016iss} for the analysis of 1-D parabolic equations.
-One of the key ideas was to take advantage of the intrinsic properties of the underlying disturbance free operator.
+Alternative approaches relying on functional analysis tools were investigated in~\cite{karafyllis2016iss,jacob2018infinite,jacob2018continuity}.
+In~\cite{jacob2018infinite,jacob2018continuity}, the ISS property for disturbances evaluated in the uniform norm is obtained for a class of analytic semigroups.
+The problem is embedded into the extrapolation space while invoking admissible conditions for returning to the original state-space.
+A different approach that avoids the incursion into the extrapolation space was developed in~\cite{karafyllis2016iss} for the analysis of 1-D parabolic equations.
+One of the key ideas was to take advantage of the intrinsic properties of the underlying disturbance-free operator.
 Indeed, as its opposite belongs to the class of Sturm-Liouville operator, it is self-adjoint, and an adequate selection of a sequence of its eigenvectors provides a Hilbert basis of the underlying Hilbert space.
-Then, by projecting the system trajectories into this Hilbert basis and taking advantage of the self-adjoint nature of the disturbance free operator, it was shown that the analysis of the system trajectories boils down to the study of a countably infinite number of ordinary differential equations (ODEs).
-More precisely, each of these ODEs describes the time domain evolution of one coefficient of the system trajectory when expressed in the aforementioned Hilbert basis.
-The ISS property was finally obtained by solving these ODEs and by resorting to Parseval's identity for Hilbert space, which provides a direct connexion between the norm of a vector and its coefficients in a Hilbert basis.
+Then, by projecting the system trajectories onto this Hilbert basis and taking advantage of the self-adjoint nature of the disturbance-free operator, it was shown that the analysis of the system trajectories reduces to the study of a countably infinite number of Ordinary Differential Equations (ODEs).
+Each of these ODEs describes the time domain evolution of one coefficient of the system trajectory in the aforementioned Hilbert basis.
+The ISS property was finally obtained by solving these ODEs and by resorting to Parseval's identity.